yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 This appendix includes an alternative, non-normative, JSON Schema definition of the CSR template.
 The syntax used is that of draft 7 of JSON Schema, which is documented in {{json-schema-07}}.
 Note that later versions of this (now expired) draft describe later versions of the JSON Schema syntax.
 At the time of writing, a stable reference for this syntax is not yet available, and we have chosen to use the draft version which is currently best supported by tool implementations.

+The same considerations about additional constraints checking discussed in
+{{csr-template-schema-cddl}} apply here as well.

 While the CSR template must follow the syntax defined here, neither the IdO nor the NDC are expected to validate it at run-time.